-If an informal conversation does not resolve the professional conduct of the candidate, a formal meeting with the instructor and/or field supervisor, and the candidate's advisor is arranged.
-The purpose of this meeting is to review the EPR Form with the candidate, invite the candidate's perspective, and ask the candidate for his or her thoughts on the best ways to address the issue or issues in the EPR Form.
-During the meeting, the EPR Form is signed by both the candidate and the faculty member and/or field supervisor to acknowledge that the EPR Form has been received.
-A copy of the signed form is given to the candidate; the original is returned to the MATTC Program Director and the School of Education and Counseling Psychology (SECP) Assistant Dean of Student Services and Assessment and the Dean of Student Life at SCU for inclusion in the candidate's record.
-The Assistant Dean of Student Services and Assessment will send an email to the candidate, Field Supervisor Coordinators and Advisor acknowledging that the signed EPR Form has been placed in the candidate's file.
+If an informal conversation does not resolve the professional conduct of the student, a formal meeting with the instructor and/or field supervisor, and the student's advisor is arranged.
+The purpose of this meeting is to review the EPR Form with the student, invite the student's perspective, and ask the student for his or her thoughts on the best ways to address the issue or issues in the EPR Form.
+During the meeting, the EPR Form is signed by both the student and the faculty member and/or field supervisor to acknowledge that the EPR Form has been received.
+A copy of the signed form is given to the student; the original is returned to the Program Director and the School of Education and Counseling Psychology (SECP) Senior Director of Student Services and the Dean of Student Life at SCU for inclusion in the student's record.
+The Senior Director of Student Services will send an email to the student, Field Supervisor Coordinators and Advisor acknowledging that the signed EPR Form has been placed in the student's file.

-Tier Three (3) Intervention and/or Dismissal from the MATTC program.
+Tier Three (3) Intervention and/or Dismissal from the MATTC or EDL program.

-The possible options for this remediation plan may include a leave of absence from the program, recommendation to engage in personal therapy, and/or customized plans based on the credential candidate's particular behaviors.
-In such cases where a candidate is deemed inappropriate for the MATTC program, the plan may include reassignment to a 45-unit

-Master of Arts in Teaching (MAT) degree.
+The possible options for this remediation plan may include a leave of absence from the program, recommendation to engage in personal therapy, and/or customized plans based on the student's particular behaviors.
+In such cases where a student is deemed inappropriate for the MATTC or EDL program, the plan may include reassignment to a 45-unit Master of Arts in Teaching (MAT) or Master of Arts in Educational Leadership degree.

-In the most egregious cases, the credential candidate may be recommended for dismissal from the School of Education and Counseling Psychology.
+In the most egregious cases, the student may be recommended for dismissal from the School of Education and Counseling Psychology.
 The Education Department Chair meets with the SECP Dean and presents all evidence from Tier One (1) and Tier (2) intervention efforts.
-The Dean reviews all documents and sets up a meeting to communicate the decision to the candidate.
-This information will be placed in the credential candidate's file.
-In some cases, students
+The Dean reviews all documents and sets up a meeting to communicate the decision to the student.
+This information will be placed in the student's file.

-The candidate will have the right to appeal any level of intervention by submitting a letter to the Dean of the school within 30 days.
+The student will have the right to appeal any level of intervention by submitting a letter to the Dean of the school within 30 days.
 The Dean shall consider the appeal and respond to the candidate in writing.
 The Dean's decision will be final.